Using these secrets can help your organization maximize its efforts to develop a solid pool of leadership talent.

 According to a CEB (now Gartner) Learning and Development Roundtable study, 60% of frontline managers underperform during their first two years, driving performance gaps and employee turnover.
 And, according to David Witt, a researcher at the Ken Blanchard Companies, there is a clear connection between the quality of leadership practices—as perceived by employees—and employee intentions to stay, perform at a high level, and apply discretionary effort.
-To maximize efforts to ensure a solid pool of leadership talent, leadership development programs should take the following three not so secret secrets into consideration.
+To maximise efforts to ensure a solid pool of leadership talent, leadership development programs should take the following three not so secret secrets into consideration.

 1. A dash of common sense with a pinch of “what’s in it for me” (WIIFM)